shagunattri/pwGen/README.md

 - [ ] Generate easy to remenber passphrase.
 - [x] Check generated passwords against a pwnedpassword database.

+### Notes

+- To make pwGen generate unique passwords,we compare it against the [pwnedpasswords](https://pypi.org/project/pwnedpasswords/) database using the pwnedpasswords package.
+- Using the plain_text flag in the package it hashes the generated password and then checks for a hash in the pwnedpassword database to provide results.

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue,before making a change.